AstraZeneca/multitask_impute/README.md

 ![Maturity level-0](https://img.shields.io/badge/Maturity%20Level-ML--0-red)

 # multitask_impute
 This repository contains the supplementary code for the paper 'Deep Learning Imputation for Multi Task Learning' (authors Sophie Peacock, Etai Jacob, Nikolay Burlutskiy).
-Please get in touch if you would like to make any contributions to this work.
+Please get in touch using nikolay.burlutskiy@astrazeneca.com if you would like to make any contributions to this work.

 The workflow can be split into three stages.
 For each stage a .sh file can be found:
 1. Preprocessing data and training imputation models